- Fix Claude Code Auto Update Failed on Mac (ENOTEMPTY npm Error)

 That's it — the install should now complete cleanly.

-If you still hit an ENOTEMPTY error after these steps, try installing with the --no-bin-links flag, which bypasses npm's rename step:
+If you still hit an ENOTEMPTY error after these steps, try installing with the --no-bin-links flag, which bypasses npm's symlink creation (a common trigger for the rename failure on macOS):

 npm install -g @anthropic-ai/claude-code --no-bin-links